Adidas Springblade Ignite Review Facts

 .
 The upper contributes to stability by securing the foot in place with its mesh material and synthetic overlays.
 The EVA midsole adds stability by cushioning from impacts, and through the AdiPRene + pads, both of which absorb shocks well.
 Overall, the Springblade is a fairly stable shoe, mainly due to its upper and midsole.

-The drop on these shoes is about about average for running trainers of this style.
+The drop on these shoes is about average for running trainers of this style.
 Drop refers to the distance from the bottom of the heel.
 In the case of the Springblade, the drop is 10 mm which is a standard drop.

 Outsole blades for a more responsive ride